The Complete Guide to Guitar Chords

 As well, you can transform these shapes into barre chords in the same way you did major chords.

-You take the open-position chord, then move that shape up the neck by using the lowest note to define the root of any 7th CAGED chord.
+You take the open-position chord, then move that shape up the neck by using the lowest note to define the root of any chord.

-As always, go back and play these CAGED 7th chords alongside your open and barre chord 7th shapes in order to hear how they all offer unique approaches to dominant chords on the guitar.
+As always, play CAGED 7th chords alongside open and barre chords to hear how they all offer unique approaches to dominant chords on the guitar.